Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Boundary Principle Analysis

-\paragraph{How about the boundary robustness even in unfamiliar domains?} Although the boundary’s ability to distinguish clean and noisy samples is proven, its robustness and generality still require further exploration.
-For practical pre-training, it must maintain accuracy and robustness even in unfamiliar domain datasets.
-Since the capabilities of the pre-trained model are difficult to quantify, we conduct a qualitative analysis from the perspective of pre-trained model inference.
-The models pre-trained on millions of samples already possess somewhat semantic understanding capabilities.
-Given a positive pair from an unseen domain, due to the contrastive learning process during pre-training, it still has a strong likelihood of moving toward the positive side of the boundary, while the negative pair tends toward the negative side.
+\paragraph{How about the boundary robustness even in unfamiliar domains?} \gjy{ To further explore the boundary's generalization ability, especially fine-tuning in unfamiliar domains, we conduct a qualitative analysis on how our boundary can still be effective in this more practical scenario. } Given a positive pair from an unseen domain, due to the contrastive learning process during pre-training, it still has a strong likelihood of moving toward the positive side of the boundary, while the negative pair tends toward the negative side.
 Although the cosine similarity difference might be slight, as we have shown in Section.~\ref{sec:boundarygap}, the boundary constructs a significant gap from the perspective of high-dimensional orthogonality.

-\paragraph{How to handle the overlaps through imbalanced probability?} Due to the properties of orthogonal boundary, as cosine similarity decreases and approaches zero from the positive side, the probability of positive samples sharply decreases.
+\paragraph{How to handle the overlaps through imbalanced probability?} Since orthogonal boundary properties, as cosine similarity decreases and approaches zero from the positive side, the probability of positive samples sharply decreases.
 Therefore, we can design a scoring function to annotate the cleanliness of samples.
 This function should satisfy two requirements: for samples with cosine similarity less than or equal to zero, which are almost certainly noise, the function should assign them a weight of zero.
 For samples with cosine similarity greater than zero, the function gradient should increase rapidly as the cosine similarity moves further from zero.